-All address packets transmitted on the I2C bus are 9 bits long, consisting of 7 bit slave address (SLA), one READ/WRITE control bit and an acknowledge bit (ACK / NACK).
-First 8 bits (SLA+R / SLA+W) are transmitted from the master and the last bit is transmitted from the slave.
+All address packets transmitted on the I2C bus are 9 bits long, consisting of 7 bit slave addresses (SLA), one READ/WRITE control bit and an acknowledge bit (ACK / NACK).
+The First 8 bits (SLA+R / SLA+W) are transmitted from the master and the last bit is transmitted from the slave.

-If the READ/WRITE bit is set, a read operation is to be performed on the slave, otherwise a write operation should be performed on the slave.
-When a slave recognizes that it is being addressed, it should reply by ACK, if it is busy it should reply by NACK.
+If the READ/WRITE bit is set, a read operation is to be performed on the slave, otherwise, a write operation should be performed on the slave.
+When a Slave recognizes that it is being addressed, it should reply by ACK, if it is busy it should reply by NACK.
 The master can then transmit a STOP condition, or a REPEATED START condition to initiate a new transmission.

 The address 0b0000 000 is reserved for a general call.
 When a general call is issued, all slaves should respond by pulling the SDA line LOW in the ACK cycle.
-A general call is used when a master wishes to transmit the same message to several slaves in the system.
-Note that transmitting the general call address followed by a read bit is meaningless, as this would cause communication clash if several slaves started transmitting different data.
+A general call is used when a Master wishes to transmit the same message to several slaves in the system.
+Note that transmitting the general call address followed by a read bit is meaningless, as this would cause a communication clash if several slaves started transmitting different data.

 Data Packet Format

 All data packets transmitted on the I2C bus are nine bits long, consisting of one data byte and an acknowledge bit (ACK / NACK).
-First 8 bits are transmitted from the transmitter and the last bit is transmitted from the receiver.
+The first 8 bits are transmitted from the transmitter and the last bit is transmitted from the receiver.
 The receiver can reply with ACK or NACK based on the data or its state on the ninth clock cycle of SCK.
-When the receiver has received the last byte, or for some reason cannot receive any more bytes, it should inform the transmitter by sending a NACK after the final byte.
+When the receiver has received the last byte, or for some reason cannot receive any more bytes, it should inform the Transmitter by sending a NACK after the final byte.

 Multi Master Bus Systems